 A focus outline

-SC 2.5.7 Dragging Movements
+SC 2.5.7 Dragging Movements (Level AA)

-The current SC 2.5.1 Pointer Gestures does not apply to drag and drop, because it isn’t a multipoint or path-based gesture.
+The current SC 2.5.1 Pointer Gestures doesn’t apply to drag and drop, because it isn’t a multipoint or path-based gesture.
 With drag and drop, you grab an element at one location (Point A) and then drop it somewhere else (Point B), but the path your pointer takes to get from A to B is not significant, only the end point matters, therefore it’s not a path-based interaction.

 This new SC 2.5.7 is specifically for the case of dragging movements, where the whole motion may be difficult for some pointer users to perform.
-Even the simplest dragging motion requires quite precise pointer control, which may not be possible for users who have issues with fine motor control, or who use assistive technology that simulates pointer movement from voice commands or other input.

 How to meet 2.5.7

-SC 2.5.8 Target Size (Minimum)
+SC 2.5.8 Target Size (Minimum) (Level AA)

-SC 2.5.8 is a downgraded version of the current SC 2.5.5 Target Size (which is Level AAA), relaxing the size requirements and making it a AA checkpoint.
 Whereas 2.5.5 requires most interactive elements to have a minimum pointer-target size of 44×44 CSS pixels, this new SC 2.5.8 only requires a target size of 24×24 pixels.
 But it also includes an exception for target spacing, which allows the targets to be less than 24×24, if they’re far enough away from each other.

-SC 2.5.8 does not apply to elements that are rendered by the browser, so things like native radio controls and checkboxes are exempted.
-However custom radio controls and checkboxes are included, because they’re designed by the author not the browser.
-Interactive elements that are inline with text are also exempt from this SC, so this include text links within a sentence, or anywhere else that the size of the target is constrained by the line-height of non-target text.
 In the case of composite controls such as sliders, which have a small thumb within a larger track, the composite control itself is considered for the purposes of target size, i.e., the whole slider, not just the thumb inside it.

 How to meet 2.5.8